 October recognizes Pregnancy and Infant Loss.
-If someone you know or yourself have experienced the loss of a child to stillbirth, miscarriage, SIDS, please join Donor Nexus in raising awareness around pregnancy loss.
+If you or someone you know have experienced the loss of a child to stillbirth, miscarriage, SIDS, please join Donor Nexus in raising awareness around pregnancy loss.

 Below, we will explore pregnancy loss, potential causes for miscarriage, what Recurrent Pregnancy Loss is, and various options to explore.

 As per the APA, approximately ten to twenty-five percent of all clinically recognized pregnancies will miscarry.
 While this statistic lets you know that it is more common than you may think, it can still feel isolating when you experience a loss.

 Pregnancy losses within the first trimester may be caused by autoimmune, endocrine, or uterine anomalies, however, most typically due to genetic or chromosomal abnormalities with the embryo.
 According to the March of Dimes, fifty percent of first trimester miscarriages are due to chromosome abnormalities.

 In addition, the risk of pregnancy loss can increase with the number of previous miscarriages you may have experienced.
 This is why if you've endured two miscarriages or more, seeking a doctor's help may be in order.

 Recurrent Pregnancy Loss (RPL) was previously defined as three or more pregnancy losses or more.
 In 2013 however, the American Society of Reproductive Medicine (ASRM) updated it to "Two or more failed pregnancies."
 So if you've had two miscarriages, this means that you would be considered someone who is symptomatic of RPL.